 Section 3321.04 of the Ohio Revised Code provides that every parent, guardian, or other person having charge of any child of compulsory school age must send such child to a school which conforms to the minimum standards prescribed by the State Board of Education for the full time the school attended is in session.
-Such attendance must begin within the first week of the school term, or within one week of the date on which the child begins to reside in the district.
-The statutes governing school attendance are very specific and leave little option for school authorities to excuse children from school.
+Such attendance must begin within the first week of the school term, or within one week of the school term, or within one week of the school attendance are very specific and leave little option for school authorities to excuse children from school.